-Students at Watkins Elementary in Chesterfield County attend class wearing masks.
-Chesterfield returned to all virtual learning after Thanksgiving.
-(Chesterfield County Public Schools)
+Students at Watkins Elementary in Chesterfield County attend class wearing masks in 2020.
+(Chesterfield Public Schools)

 Kathryn Brown, an elementary school teacher in Waynesboro, was initially puzzled when she noticed other local schools transitioning back to online learning after Thanksgiving break.